Password Protect PDF

 IT experts recommend that PDF passwords should be changed several times during the course of usage and transmission.
 For example, if a PDF has to be sent to numerous users, a unique password must be employed for every user, as a single password sent to all users can be easily compromised.
 However, this means protecting the PDF separately for each user, which is cumbersome and time-consuming.
 Not to mention having to keep a record of all the passwords in use for each user.
 The reality is that using unique passwords for each password protected PDF is unlikely to happen as it introduces a management overhead that is costly to maintain.

-Using Strong Passwords to protect PDF files
+Using strong passwords to protect PDF files

 Educating employees about the significance of using strong passwords to protect PDF documents is a fundamental step in ensuring that passwords are the first line of defence for document security.
 It is imperative that employees are made to regard their passwords in the same manner they would protect their personal information or physical keys.